SmalkiGroove/heroes-expansion/doc/HEROES.md

 __RAZZAK :__
 Golem Crafter - Artificier

-• All Golems in the hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Golems in the hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • At the start of each week, the hero assembles 2 Gargoyles of his army into 1 Golem.
 Can craft a maximum of 1 Golem per hero level.
 • After combat, the hero fixes 1 destroyed Golem in exchange for 1 Gargoyle.